-There are countless sights and sounds to experience.
-Here are just some of my picks:
+There are countless sights and sounds to experience during Supercrawl.
+Here are just some of my top picks.

 Music in the Streets

 In celebration of Supercrawl’s 10th year, many acts from previous years return to Hamilton to rock this multi-stage festival.
 Headliners include indie rockers Wintersleep, eloquent rapper Cadence Weapon, electro-pop artist Lights, prolific producer/arranger Owen Pallett, alt-folk/country outfit Elliott Brood, and Hamilton’s own band-on-the-rise The Dirty Nil.

 It wouldn’t be a Supercrawl without a stacked lineup of local talent!
 Don’t miss more standout artists from Hamilton: Basement Revolver, Poesy, Canadian Winter, Ellevator, Iskwé, Shanika Maria, Hamilton Children’s Choir, and more.
 Every year Hamilton Philharmonic Orchestra hosts an exciting collaboration with a local indie band and this year we’ll see them take the stage with The Altobeelays.